By Igor Tkach

 Data security, intellectual property protection, and information confidentiality are among the top concerns related to business process outsourcing.
 When it comes to managing projects remotely, 73% of the world’s leading organizations1 name information security as a major decisive factor for choosing an outsourcing software development partner.

 This requirement makes perfect sense as data breaches, misuse or disclosure of sensitive corporate information can potentially result in financial and reputational loss or legally binding actions.
-Thus, the first and most important thing you should do to ensure your project security is to verify that your service provider has a sturdy information security policy, compliant with international data protection regulations.
+Thus, the first and most important thing you should do is to choose a partner which provides sustainability and digital infrastructure to ensure your project security is to verify that your service provider has a sturdy information security policy, compliant with international data protection regulations.

 How to Choose an Outsourcing Software Development Partner

 It’s vital to test the competence of a project outsourcing vendor before making a final decision on your prospective partnership.
 You can use this checklist during negotiations with your potential tech partners: